Does the check you got from the President make you more likely to vote for him? If it does it would be a nice example of The Law of Reciprocity. But…

-These are all examples of what we call “inducing reciprocity.”
-The practice is very simple, yet absolutely brilliant.
+The practice is very simple, yet absolutely brilliant, if you can get the act of reciprocation connected to the gift at some level.
 If your product is top quality and it is something that everyone can use, send everyone a small sample of it and they will be more likely to buy it the next time they go to the store for two reasons.

-2) Reciprocity has been induced when someone gives you something and you give them something back.
+2) Reciprocity has been induced when someone gives you something and you give them something back or you WISH you could give them something back.
 Reciprocity has also been induced when someone gives you something and you feel compelled to give something back.
-Kellogg’s was nice enough to send us their free box of cereal and because it tasted good we should at least buy their cereal this one time.
-We return the favor.
+Kellogg’s was nice enough to send you their free box of cereal and because it tasted good we should at least buy their cereal this one time.
+You return the favor.

-Reciprocity, based on scientific research, appears to be the single most powerful law of selling persuasion there is, but is there a problem?
+Reciprocity, based on scientific research, was at one time the single most powerful law of selling persuasion there is, and as you’ve seen that is no longer the case.
+But assuming there is still some punch left in reciprocity (and there is in contexts) is there a problem?